Advisors

 Irene Braam, Bertelsmann Foundation

-Jennifer Kitt, Climate Leadership Initiative
+Jennifer Kitt, Climate Lead

-Jonah Wittkamper, GGPN / NEXUS
+Jonah Wittkamper, GGPN / NEXUS / AIC

 Matt Reeves, Aga Khan Foundation